MegalithLabs/x402/README.md

 # Megalith x402

-**x402-compliant payment system** for EVM-compatible blockchains supporting both EIP-3009 and standard ERC-20 tokens.
+**x402-compliant payment system** for BNB Chain and EVM-compatible blockchains, supporting both EIP-3009 and standard ERC-20 tokens.

 **Part of the x402 protocol**: An open standard for internet-native payments using HTTP 402 status codes.